leonqli/useful-scripts-for-autodock-vina/README.md

-# Usef full scripts for molecular docking using Autodock Vina
+# Usef full scripts or tools for molecular docking using Autodock Vina